 Plaskett started as a pitcher but played every position during his minor-league career.
+Of interest, Pittsburgh made him available in the National League's expansion draft in October 1961, but he was not selected.
 He earned his call-up with a memorable 1962 season in Asheville, North Carolina.
 Bob Terrell, a columnist for the Asheville Citizen-Times for over 50 years, wrote a warm tribute to the man he called Mighty Mo, "a muscular fellow with the broadest grin in the Sally League" and part of "the most dreaded one-two-three punch the league has ever known."
 After a bit of lax play in the outfield cost Dick Lines of the Tourists a no-hitter, Elmo responded to manager Ray Hathaway's lecture with a six-week tear.
 In a race decided by a microtome, he went on to beat future three-time AL batting champ Tony Oliva, .34979 to .34978.
 With 27 homers and 96 RBI to boot, he was named Player of the Year.

 Still, Plaskett's lone major-league home run affected the pennant race.
 In his first start on September 17, he hit a three-run shot off the right-field foul pole at Forbes Field off Mike McCormick.
 That dropped the Giants four games behind the Dodgers with 13 to play, their low ebb, but the Dodgers staggered to a 3-10 finish, setting up a three-game playoff which the Giants won.
 Elmo's banner headlines in the San Francisco Chronicle caught the fancy of noted science fiction author Philip K. Dick, a Bay Area resident who must have been a Giants fan, and became a salient detail in one of his surreal novels, Galactic Pot-Healer (1969).